sparkfun/Qwiic_Template_Py/README.md

 Qwiic_Example_Py
    + DESCRIPTION.rst          - A high level description of the package
    |
-   + setup.cfg                - Specific options/settings for the package tools
+   + pyproject.toml           - Specific options/settings for the package tools
-   |
-   + setup.py                 - A python script that defines and builds the installer package
+package

 ```